WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Quezzies.md

 ## What’s the opposite of coffee?
 ## Have you ever thought about whether the sun is on fire?
 ## If You Were A Character WHat Would Be Your Downfall
+## If You Were A Drink What Would You Be

+## If You were a kitchen utensil/appliance which one would you be and why?

 # <center><span style="color:#FEDCBA"> Hypotheticals</span></center>
 ## Would You Rather Be Stuck In A Shopping Mall With One Gorilla Or Five Cobras